UserKorns1202/ALICE/README.md

 - Screenshot analysis and text extraction

 ## Version 2: ALICE
 Given the redementery architecture of the VRGL model, I wanted to clean up the way I wrote some of that code, make the overall process offline instead of using ChatGPT api for uncaught responses, and make query detection more robust and natural.
 If VRGL was a focus on functionality, ALICE will start as a focus on form/design.
-This model has a local LLM and TTS model woven into the files.
+This model has a local LLM and TTS model woven into the files, hoever due to the size of these files not all parts can be stored on GitHub easily.

 ## Version 3: KEVIN
 This version exists in it's own repository as an experiment in taking the ALICE model and running it on a personal NAS device I have setup on a Raspberry Pi.
 This program will have the capability to edit files and related tasks on the server, as well as be accessible by any user's device connected to the server.